val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 # When every function is an API

-If you want to build an API in Val Town today, you use an HTTP val.
+If you want to build an API in Val Town today, you should use an HTTP val.
 They provide a web-standard interface to receive requests and send responses.
 The Run API was a precursor to HTTP vals.
 It exposes a function to the internet.
 However, any publicly accessible function could be invoked by the Run API.

 Val Town's mission is to simplify programming.
 We think there's too much boilerplate to deploy an HTTP endpoint. _What if every function could instantly be an API?_, we wondered.